Granfalloon

 A granfalloon, in the fictional religion of Bokononism (created by Kurt Vonnegut in his 1963 novel Cat's Cradle), is defined as a "false karass".
 That is, it is a group of people who affect a shared identity or purpose, but whose mutual association is meaningless.

 As quoted in And So It Goes: Kurt Vonnegut: A Life (2011) by Charles J. Shields, Vonnegut writes in his introduction to his book Wampeters, Foma and Granfalloons (1974) that a "granfalloon is a proud and meaningless collection of human beings"; Shields also comments that in the same book, Vonnegut later cites the demonym of 'Hoosiers' as "one of [Vonnegut's] favorite examples" of what the term embodies.
 Another example of a granfalloon given in Cat's Cradle is 'alumni of Cornell University'.
-Kurt Vonnegut himself was born in Indiana and attended Cornell University.
+Kurt Vonnegut himself was born in Indiana and attended Cornell University, making him a member of both of these particular granfalloons.

 Examples

 The most commonly purported granfalloons are associations and societies based on a shared but ultimately fabricated premise.
 Examples from Cat's Cradle include: "the Communist Party, the Daughters of the American Revolution, the General Electric Company—and any nation, anytime, anywhere."
-A more general and oft-cited quote defines a granfalloon as "a proud and meaningless association of human beings."
-Other examples of granfalloons cited in the novel include Hoosiers, which included the fictional narrator (and Vonnegut himself); and Cornellians (those who attended Cornell University)—which also included the fictional narrator and Vonnegut himself.
+A more general and oft-cited quote defines a granfalloon as "a proud and meaningless association of human beings".
+Other examples of granfalloons cited in the novel include Hoosiers and Cornellians (those who attended Cornell University)—both of which include the fictional narrator and Vonnegut himself.